 It wasn’t long before I was able to expand on my message to the much broader “heart-centred business owner” – but it was that very specific focus that got me up and running in the first place.

 A niche isn’t forever

 Your niche doesn’t have to be forever, but it does need to be something you would feel happy to specialise in for at least 2-3 years.
 At a certain point, your business will reach a critical point where you are successful, established, have a plentiful flow of clients, and a solid reputation behind you.
 At that point, you may decide to broaden out what you offer again and become more of a generalist.
 You’ll find that a lot easier to do with a successful business and solid income behind you.
 This move from specialist to generalist is more common than you may realise.
-Many of those “generalists” you might be looking at and thinking “If they can do it, why can’t I?” often started out with a specialism themselves and only broadened out their offers later once they were very well known.
+Many of those “generalists” you might be looking at and thinking “If they can do it, why can’t I?” started out with a specialism themselves and only broadened out their offers later once they were very well known.